MichaelHeaton/homelab-infra/docs/ai-context.md

 - **Patch Script & Git Discipline:** Use `./patch.sh` to refresh maps/icons.
 Start work on a new branch.
 Commit only tested, working changes.
 Run `git status` before and after `./patch.sh`.
 - **Gamified Style:** Each chapter ends with a Chapter Complete XP callout; XP is for fun, not tracking.
 - **Acronym Hygiene:** Expand acronyms on first use in each file, then rely on glossary and abbreviations include for hover tooltips.
+- **PR Descriptions:** Every pull request must include a clear summary of changes, rationale, and next steps (use a standard PR description template as outlined in project discussions).

 ### Style & Theme Baseline